How To Get Rid of Red Eye

 Tiny blood vessels on the surface of your eye (the sclera, or white of the eye) are the culprits.
 When irritation causes these blood vessels to expand, it makes the whites of your eyes appear pink or red.

-Redness-relieving eye drops are one way to return eyes to their normally clear condition.
+Redness-relieving eye drops are one way to make your eyes clear again.

 Eye drops for clearing the red from your eyes are usually made from a decongestant.
 This type of medicine temporarily reduces swelling of the eye’s blood vessels.
 When these blood vessels are no longer swollen, the eye’s pink or red hue disappears.
 Redness can return when the drops wear off.
 Sometimes the redness can be worse than before.
 This is called rebound redness.

 Some red eye relief drops also contain lubricants.
 The lubricants help protect the eye from dryness that also causes irritation.

 If you do use redness-reliving eye drops, use them only occasionally and for a short time.
 For example, use them before an important meeting, for a photograph or for a special event.
-As with a nasal decongestant, redness-relieving eye drops should not be used for more than 72 hours.
+As with a nasal decongestant, don't use redness-relieving eye drops for more than 72 hours.

 People who have narrow-angle glaucoma (or narrow-anterior chamber glaucoma) should not use decongestant drops.
 They run the risk of developing angle-closure glaucoma, a very serious medical emergency.

 Red eyes are usually a temporary symptom of eye irritation, fatigue or a treatable eye infection like pink eye.
 There are home remedies for bloodshot eyes that you can try for mild symptoms.
 But sometimes red eye can result from a more serious eye problem or disease, such as uveitis or glaucoma.

 To make sure your red eyes are treated properly, see your ophthalmologist if: